✅ Real GDS-verifiable PNRs — verify on the airline's own website+91 91155 80911Mon–Sat, 10–6 ISTTrack reservation

 Days 6–10: the Edinburgh leg and the return

-Day 6 — morning train from King’s Cross to Edinburgh Waverley (about four and a half hours), check in, evening on the Royal Mile.
+Day 6 — morning train from King’s Cross to Edinburgh Waverley, check in, evening on the Royal Mile.
 Day 7 — Edinburgh Castle and the Old Town.
-Day 8 — Arthur’s Seat and Holyrood, the last full Scottish day.
-Day 9 — train back south, night at an airport hotel near Heathrow.
+Day 8 — Arthur’s Seat and Holyrood.
+Day 9 — train back south, night near Heathrow.
 Day 10 — fly home.
-The return leg isn’t an afterthought; an itinerary that visibly ends is an itinerary that says I’m leaving on time.

 THE 10-DAY BUILD, AT A GLANCEDAY 1Arrive LHRLondon · night 1DAY 2WestminsterLondon · night 2DAY 3British MuseumLondon · night 3DAY 4Tower & BoroughLondon · night 4DAY 5Windsor day tripLondon · night 5DAY 6Train northEdinburgh · night 6DAY 7Castle & Old TownEdinburgh · night 7DAY 8Arthur’s SeatEdinburgh · night 8DAY 9Train southAirport hotel · night 9DAY 10Fly homedeparture · no night